aunum/arc/README.md

 Arc is a declarative, minimalist, automation-forward machine learning platform.
 It aims to commoditize models by standardizing their IO, making it easy to consume models from _any_ source using your language of choice.

+Arc embraces the multiplicity of models, allowing for the training and inference of many models from any framework in a distributed manor.
+Arc aims to scale models through a hetergeneous mixture of experts.

 Arc makes the machine learning development lifecycle lightweight and ergonomic.
 Arc models and jobs can easily be shared and reused within a team, company, or the larger world.

 Arc makes use of its standardization patterns to provide rich automation around the selection, tuning, and hardening of models.